-5.B.2 For Emission Point AA-001, the permittee shall keep records of the hours of operation of the engine that are recorded through the non-resettable hour meter.
-The permittee shall document how many hours are spent for emergency operation, including what classified the operation as emergency and how many hours are spent for non-emergency operation in order to verify that the engine is being operated according to the requirements of Condition 3.B.6.
+5.B.4 For Emission Point AA-020, the permittee shall keep records of the hours of operation of the engine that is recorded through the non-resettable hour meter.
+The permittee shall document how many hours are spent for emergency operation, including what classified the operation as emergency and how many hours are spent for non-emergency operation.